Taking Control of Your Health: Overcoming Obstacles

 The influence of society on health

 And one of the major influences on how we live our lives has always been the overculture of society.
 Our mainstream media has influences beyond our capacity to imagine.
 We are drawn to this connection with others through billboards, advertisements, social media, radio and television.
-Telling us how we should be, relating to us in a way that makes us believe that we need to live our lives in a particular way.
+Telling us how we should be, relating to us in a way that makes us believe that we must live our lives in a particular way.

 And once we reach that point, we will realise that it’s all gone too far.
 How did this happen?
 It seems like it crept up overnight.